 The ASPIRE after-school program, located in Norwalk's old Benjamin Franklin School building, works with local middle and high school youth to motivate and educate students through academic engagement, parent education and social and business exposure.
 It is a multi-faceted, longitudinal program that promotes academic success and positive youth development.

 ASPIRE’s summer enrichment component provides structured, goal-directed programming that reduces summer learning loss.
-The program offers cross-curriculum, theme-based learning that includes academics, cultural immersion, recreation and social, and emotional skill building.
+The program offers cross-curriculum, theme-based learning that includes academics, cultural immersion, recreation and social-emotional skill building.